jay-r-eleazar/jay-r-eleazar.github.io/README.md

 (all Cisco Networking Academy) · Robotics and Automation (PCCI) · Introduction to Mechatronics and Maximizing Efficiency and Productivity with Collaborative Robots (Probot Corporation) · NC II Driving (TESDA)

-The portfolio site now shows a clickable certificate photo next to each item in this list — see "Adding your certificate images" below to turn those on.

 ---

 📧 Reach me at **jayreleazar05@gmail.com** — open to Quality Assurance, Failure Analysis, Technical